 People with nickel sensitivities often ask: How can you tell if jewelry is allergy free?
 With the prevalence of jewelry allergies, the terms “hypoallergenic” and “nickel-free” are used often in marketing nowadays.
-While the EU has placed restrictions on the sale of jewelry containing nickel, a metal that has been identified as a main cause of many metal allergies, in other countries, the term “nickel free” can be used freely, and is not subject to regulations.
+To protect people, the European Union placed restrictions on the sale of jewelry containing nickel.
+They also regulate the claims and words used to stop deceptive ads.
+In other countries, the term “nickel free” can be used freely, and is not subject to regulations.
 How can you be sure that the jewelry is allergy free to the point where it will not give you problems?

 What Causes Earring Allergies?

 Allergies to jewelry are relatively common and cause many people to avoid wearing earrings altogether, or limit their selection.
 Fortunately, taking extreme measures such as this is not necessary.
 There are many hypoallergenic jewelry options available, especially with increasing awareness about metal allergies.
 An allergic reaction arises as a result of crystal-like flakes of the metal penetrating the skin after the metal gets wet, especially through perspiration.
 The result may be itching or red dots or swelling and extreme discomfort.
 The main cause of many metal allergies is “available nickel”.
 That means that the nickel is loosely mixed in the metal and touches the skin.
 Nickel in stainless steel is “tightly bound”.
 So, although present, the skin doesn’t react to it.